CaptainPhantasy/RAGBOT3000/README.md

 - **Real-time voice** — it actually listens and responds (shocking)
 - **Interrupt anytime** — tell it to shut up mid-sentence (we won't tell)
+- **Multilingual** — speak Spanish, French, German, or whatever.
+It gets it.
+No translation app needed.
 - **Pretty sparkles** — because why not? ✨
 - **Works on your phone** — fullscreen, no browser clutter